alexruperez/ARAutocompleteSearchBar/README.md

 ### Autocompletion Data Source

 `ARAutocompleteManager` (included in the example project) provides email address autocompletion out of the box.
 It comes with a list of the top email domains.
 You may want to tailor this list of email domains to match your own customers, or you may want to write autocomplete logic for a different type of search bar (in the demo, names of colors are autocompleted).
+You can also autocomplete the keywords of the latest queries in the search bar, search something in the demo search bar, clear it and search again the same keywords.

 Alternatively, you may wish to create your own data source class and user the `autocompleteType` property to differentiate between fields with different data types.
-A `ARAutocompleteSearchBars`'s data source must implement the following method, as part of the `ARAutocompleteDataSource` protocol.
+A `ARAutocompleteSearchBar`'s data source must implement the following method, as part of the `ARAutocompleteDataSource` protocol.

     - (NSString*)searchBar:(ARAutocompleteSearchBar*)searchBar completionForPrefix:(NSString*)prefix ignoreCase:(BOOL)ignoreCase